vegarab/maze-solver/README.md

 Some example inputs and outputs are in the /mazes folder.
 The mazes are generated using the software [Daedalus](http://www.astrolog.org/labyrnth/daedalus.htm).

 The larger mazes require high amounts of RAM.
 Currently the 15kx15k maze is unsolved with 16GB of available memory.

+Numpy and PIL for Python3 are required to run the program.
+Get them on Ubuntu:

+`sudo apt-get install python3-numpy`
+`sudo apt-get install python3-pil`